 Orders received by 3pm (AEST) will be dispatched for overnight delivery, with delivery expected by 4pm the following business day.
-For exact delivery time frames to regional areas outside NSW, please contact Customer Service on 0800 665 884
+For exact delivery time frames to regional, please contact Customer Service on 0800 665 884

 A nominal freight charge of AK $9.00, North Island $12.50, South Island $17.00 will apply for all deliveries.
 Urgent Next Day Delivery or Same Day Delivery will attract additional freight charges.
 Please contact Customer Service for exact charges.